jdossgollin/F21-CEVE101/policies.md

 | F   |  D- | D | D+ | C- | C  | C+ | B- | B  | B+ | A- | A   |

 All assignments to be submitted on Canvas **in PDF format**.
+You are welcome to do your assignment by hand and scan it using a free application such as [Adobe Scan](https://acrobat.adobe.com/us/en/mobile/scanner-app.html).

 ### Problem Sets